tbrugere/NUGETs/README.rst

 .. code-block:: console

-   $ docker buildx build -t nugets --platform linux/arm64 .
+   $ docker buildx build -t nugets --platform linux/arm64 . --load

 Or, to build using Dockerfile.slimmer

 .. code-block:: console

-   $ docker buildx build -t nugets-slim -f Dockerfile.slimmer --platform linux/arm64 .
+   $ docker buildx build -t nugets-slim -f Dockerfile.slimmer --platform linux/arm64 . --load

 To run it, follow `these instructions <https://containers-at-tacc.readthedocs.io/en/latest/singularity/01.singularity_basics.html>`

+Note that to run, you need to provide

+* The worker id with ``--env SWEEP_ID=<the sweep id>``
+* The config with ``--mount type=bind,source=path_to_the_config,target=/app/config.yaml,ro`` (i do not include it in the image because that would be terrible from a security standpoint since it has api keys.)

 The simplest to get the image there should be a private docker registry (most cloud services offer that, if you have some credits), for example `in gcp the service is part of artifact registry <https://cloud.google.com/artifact-registry/docs>`.
 See `the doc on how to push images <https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling>`.